siconos/siconos/Docs/sphinx/getting_started/tutorial_cpp/slider_crank.rst

   gnuplot -p result.gp

-This muste lead to Fig 11 (d) of the paper
+This must lead to Fig 11 (d) of the paper

 The example is based on cad files located in examples/Mechanics/Mechanisms/SliderCrank/CAD